AndrewStanton94/impress.js/README.md

 ### new features

+ - **multiscreen support**

+   You can have a single presentation spanning multiple screens (either with coordination over open tabs or with coordination over a websockets `impress-server`).

+   If I haven't created a YouTube screencast already, bug me about it.

  - **presenter console** (press `c` in the presentation)

    The presenter console shows speaker notes, current and next step of the